danwing/settle-requirements/draft-nygren-requirements-https-local-domains.md

 ## Localhost

-> R-LOCALHOST: A solution SHOULD support localhost uses as well (e.g., for sending a user to connect to a local service)
+> R-LOCALHOST: A solution SHOULD support "localhost" (e.g., for sending a user to connect to a local service)